 Let’s look at the parallel scene of the opening soliloquy in Looking for Richard, where Pacino (in character of Richard) and Kimball (in character of Clarence) are at the Cloisters rehearsal.

-Here, both Pacino (Gloucester, soon to be Richard III) and Kimball (Bishop of Ely) have gone into their characters for the opening soliloquy. in this version, Richard whispers the soliloquy, pacing around.
-As Pacinoi deliver’s the soliloquy, there are a few intercuts to different scenes:
+Here, both Pacino (Gloucester, soon to be Richard III) and Kimball (Bishop of Ely) have gone into their characters for the opening soliloquy.
+In this version, Richard whispers the soliloquy, pacing around.
+As Pacino deliver’s the soliloquy, there are a few intercuts to different scenes:

 Finally, the shot returns to Richard walking towards his brother Clarence and stroking his face.
 As he walks, we see here that Richard’s facial expressions are full of conflict.